burakbayramli/kod/loogle/README.md

 # Loogle - Your Local Google

-Index and search your local hard drive aimed to replace recoll.
+Index and search your local hard drive, a pure python replacement for recoll.

 Indexes all pdf, djvu, txt, epub files under a given directory, saves the index, and allows search on these indexed documents.